rameshv29/amazon-bedrock-agentcore-samples/02-use-cases/DB-performance-analyzer/README.md

 - VPC endpoints (if created)
 - Configuration files

-Note: The script will not delete the secrets in AWS Secrets Manager or parameters in SSM Parameter Store by default.
+**Important**: The cleanup script will NOT delete secrets in AWS Secrets Manager or parameters in SSM Parameter Store by default.
+These contain your database credentials and are preserved for safety.

 To delete these resources as well, use:

 ```bash
 ./cleanup.sh --delete-secrets
 ```

+**Warning**: Using `--delete-secrets` will permanently delete:
+- Database credential secrets from AWS Secrets Manager
+- SSM Parameter Store entries containing secret references
+- This action cannot be undone and will require you to reconfigure database access

 ## Refreshing Authentication